m-brady-lee/stack-overflow-results/README.md

 To view or run the notebook:
 1. Clone this repository.
 2. Open the `.ipynb` file in Jupyter Notebook or Jupyter Lab.
+3. Uncompress survey_data.csv.zip and upload to Jupyter Lab